-Our continued success will depend in large part on general economic growth and stability, and growth and stability within our target markets in the automotive market, Al/ML market, 5G and wireless communications market, large scale cloud and data center market and consumer electronics market.
+Our continued success will depend in large part on general economic growth and stability, and growth and stability within our target markets in the automotive market, enterprise computing market, communications market, consumer electronics market, and industrial market.
 Factors affecting these markets could seriously harm our customers and/or end customers and, as a result, harm us, examples of which include:

-- Reduced sales of our customers' and/or end customers' products. - The effects of catastrophic and other disruptive events at our customers' and/or end customers' offices or facilities including, but not limited to, natural disasters, telecommunications failures, cyber-attacks, terrorist attacks, pandemics, epidemics or other outbreaks of infectious disease, including the current COVID-19 pandemic, breaches of security or loss of critical data. - Increased costs associated with potential disruptions to our customers' and/or end markets' supply chain and other manufacturing and production operations. - The deterioration of our customers' and/or end customers' financial condition. - Delays and project cancellations as a result of design flaws in the products developed by our customers and/or end customers. - The inability of our customers and/or end customers to expand or dedicate the resources necessary to promote and commercialize their products.
+- Reduced sales of our customers' and/or end customers' products. - The effects of catastrophic and other disruptive events at our customers' and/or end customers' offices or facilities including, but not limited to, natural disasters, telecommunications failures, cyber-attacks, terrorist attacks, pandemics, epidemics or other outbreaks of infectious disease, including the current COVID-19 pandemic, breaches of security or loss of critical data. - Increased costs associated with potential disruptions to our customers' and/or end markets' supply chain and other manufacturing and production operations. - The deterioration of our customers' and/or end customers' financial condition.